wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [9.
 Fizz-Buzz](./9-fizz_buzz.c) - A program know as `FizzBuzz Algorithm`.
 If a number is divisible by 3; `number % 3 == 0` print `Fizz`, else if the number is divisible by 5 `number % 5 == 0`, print `Buzz`.
 And if the number is divisible by both 3 and 5; `number % 15 == 0`, then print `FizzBuzz`.
 Else print the number.
 This is a common interview question.

+[10.
+Triangles](./10-print_triangle.c) - A program to print a triangle followed by a new line.
+The size of the triangle is specified in the argument of the function.
+For every line of the triangle, we need to keep track of the characters we want to print and the spaces.
+However, the spaces comes first.
+If we are on the first loop, that means we are on the first row, then we need to print only one character and the rest are spaces.
+We can calculate the spaces required for each row from the size of the triangle.
+After getting the number of spaces, we can loop through them to print them and thereafter loop through the characters to be printed on that row.
+Remember this should only use the `_putchar()` when printing and if the size is less than or equal to 0, then only print a new line.